Nasir Mosque, Gillingham: Incidents

-Since its inception, the mosque has faced saveral hate crimes by right-winged groups such as Britain First which threatened to 'run a big campaign' against the community if the planning permission was not withdrawn.
+Since its inception, the mosque has faced several hate crimes by right-wing groups such as Britain First which threatened to 'run a big campaign' against the community if the planning permission was not withdrawn.
 In August 2024, a man was jailed over a racially aggravated attack against the mosque.

 Architecture

 The mosque consists of a golden central dome and one minaret.